FrederickDeLeon/DietTracker/README.md

 ## Core Features:

-**Persistent Food Database**: Automatically saves nutritional data to file storage, maintaining all food information between application sessions
+--**Persistent Food Database**: Automatically saves nutritional data to file storage, maintaining all food information between application sessions
-**Database Management**: View all saved foods or completely clear the database as needed **Daily Log**: Tracks daily food consumption and calculates total nutritional values **Smart Entry**: Automatically checks new entries against the existing database and prompts users to save new foods for future use
+--**Database Management**: View all saved foods or completely clear the database as needed --**Daily Log**: Tracks daily food consumption and calculates total nutritional values --**Smart Entry**: Automatically checks new entries against the existing database and prompts users to save new foods for future use
-**Efficient Workflow**: Reduces repetitive data input by recalling previously saved food information
+--**Efficient Workflow**: Reduces repetitive data input by recalling previously saved food information